Sierra Nevada Golden Trout Fly Reel:

 Take a look at the best nymph and dry fly rods we have to offer:

-The Upper reaches of the Lower Yuba River, The North Fork of the Yuba River is a beginner’s paradise.
+The North Fork of the Yuba River is a beginner’s paradise but a seasoned angler will have a wonderful time as well.
 The North Fork of the Yuba River fishes best in the summer months after the snow melt has occurred.
 Snow melt depending on the year is generally finished up by June.
 The North Fork of the Yuba River is over 60 miles long, most of which is paralleled by highway 49.
 The hot summer days allow anglers to fish without waders which is a huge plus for beginning fly fishers who may not have waders.
+We prefer to wet wade as the water is clean and clear.
+It also makes a quick swim to cool of that much easier.
+What could be better than sticking a few fish then swimming in the same hole.

 Difficulty Rating for the North Fork of Yuba River – Beginner